Reputation and Impact in Academic Careers: Results

-We shall use $C_{i}(t)$ as a quantitative measure of reputation owing to the fact that the time dependence is readily quantified by a single parameter $\zeta_{i}$.
-We also use the power-law scaling growth of $C_{i}(t)$ as a benchmark for the stochastic career model we develop in the final section.
+Hence, we use $C_{i}(t)$ as a quantitative measure of reputation owing to the fact that the time dependence is readily quantified by a single parameter $\zeta_{i}$.
+We also use the power-law scaling of $C_{i}(t)$ as a benchmark for the stochastic career model we develop in the final section.
 Figure \ref{empcareers} shows two additional empirical benchmarks: (a) the microscopic citation dynamics of individual publications comprising the publication portfolio and (b) the rank-citation profile which is the Zipf distribution of the publications ranked in decreasing order of rank $r$, $c_{i}(1)\geq c_{i}(2)\geq\dots\geq c_{i}(N_{i})$.
-We confirm that the individual curves $c_{i}(r)$ belong to the class of the discrete generalized beta distributions (DGBD), which in the general form reads $c(r)\propto r^{-\beta}(N+1-r)^{\gamma}$ \cite{RankCitSciRep}, validating the DGBD fits using the $\chi^{2}$ test (see SI Appendix).
-Hence, $\beta_{i}$ and $\zeta_{i}$ serve as quantitative benchmarks.
+We confirm that the individual curves $c_{i}(r)$ belong to the class of the discrete generalized beta distributions (DGBD), which in the general form reads $c(r)\propto r^{-\beta}(N+1-r)^{\gamma}$ \cite{RankCitSciRep}.
+We validate the DGBD fits using the $\chi^{2}$ test (see SI Appendix), also using $\beta_{i}$ and $\zeta_{i}$ as quantitative benchmarks for our MC model.\\